bjackman/bjackman.github.io/content/posts/curl-bash.md

 But what if there _was_ a real user/root boundary?
 My employer has a corporate desktop Linux distro which seems to have some meaningful keyring setup in place for browser creds.
 And we shouldn't have any sensitive corporate data stored on the device.
-The user/root boundary might _meaningful_ on those systems, but that doesn't mean it's _protective_.
+The user/root boundary might be _meaningful_ on those systems, but that doesn't mean it's _protective_.

 The Linux kernel is a monolith in C. As of today there are 3074 [un-rejected kernel CVEs dated from